blowb/blowb-doc/setup-host/configure-postfix.rst

 container:
 ::

-   docker run -t -i debian /bin/bash
+   docker run -t -i --rm debian /bin/bash

 You should be running bash in the docker container now.
 Run the commands below after replacing ``you@example.com`` with your email address: